PICUM Bulletin — 4 abril 2017

 Sources: Free Movement, 19 January 2017; Coram Children’s Legal Centre, Migrant Children's Project Newsletter, February 2017; The Guardian, 20 February 2017

-The European Social Service, a network for local public social services, launched a video series on unaccompanied migrant children in Europe in February 2017.
+The European Social Network, a network for local public social services, launched a video series on unaccompanied migrant children in Europe in February 2017.
 The videos discuss work being done across Europe to integrate and care for these children and to make them more visible in both children's and migration policy; and give a voice to unaccompanied children.
 To view the series, click here.

 Detention and DeportationTop